vorSherer/code-201-prework/prework/windows/4_install_tree.md

 This is the basic tree view command that comes with Windows.
 It works great in windows, but it doesn't look that good inside of our git bash terminal.
 Only use this command if you don't go with option 2.
 If you do go with option two, then ignore this command altogether.

 To display the default tree view, type: `cmd //c tree`.
-This command only shows the directories and sub directories.
+This command only shows the directories and subdirectories.
 If you want to see the files as well, then type `cmd //c tree //f`.